zoravur/gravity/README.md

-# projectiles
+# Gravity.js

-Projectiles with gravity
+## Projectiles with gravity

-This is a simple 2d gravity simulation written with javascript, inspired by [nowykurier.com](http://www.nowykurier.com/toys/gravity/gravity.html).
+This is a 2D Newtonian gravity simulator written with Javascript, inspired by [nowykurier.com](http://www.nowykurier.com/toys/gravity/gravity.html).
+You can see a live demo [here](https://zorvyy.github.io/gravity/dist).

 To add a particle, click at the desired location and drag to specify the velocity.
 The mass can be set in the input below the canvas.